dfcastellanos/ADMiniSter/README.md

 # ADMiniSter

 ADMinister stems from "Ascii Data Minimalist management Suite."
-Its goal is to provide a collection of simple yet powerful tools to manage numerical data stored in plain text files.
+Its goal is to provide a collection of simple yet powerful tools to manage plain text files storing numerical data.
 Despite their drawbacks regarding reading speed or information density, plain text files remain the most widely available form of numerical data storage.
 The reason behind that is not only historical.
 Whenever performance or storage capabilities are not a concern, using plain text files for numerical data storage presents many advantages.
 Namely, it is human-friendly, readable by most applications out of the box, and since the data is encoded into characters instead of in binary form, it is system-independent.
 For this latter